The Jail System

 The Prison System

-As of December 31, 2017, the number of prisoners under the jurisdiction of the State of New Mexico correctional authorities was 4,048 located in 6 state prisons and held in custody of private prisons or local jails.
-State operated facilities had a staff of 4,048 employees and budget of $323.2 million.
+As of December 31, 2019, the number of prisoners under the jurisdiction of New Mexico correctional authorities was 6,723 located in 6 state prisons and held in custody of private prisons or local jails.
+State operated facilities had a staff of 4,048 employees and a budget of $339.3 million.

 The Community Corrections System